 Use of tokens under the group course

-While tokens are allocated to individuals (to each user number) under the personal course, they are allocated to an entire group (overall) under the group course.
+While tokens are allocated to individuals (to each User ID) under the personal course, they are allocated to an entire group (overall) under the group course.
 The tokens allocated are shared and consumed among all the users registered in the group.
 However, it is possible either for just one user registered in the group to consume all the tokens allocated to the group, or to set a maximum number of tokens that can be used by each user in the group.

 Points to note when using tokens